B130296/GettingCleaningData-CourseProject/README.md

 *run_analysis.R* Contains all the code to perform the analyses described in the 5 steps.
 They can be launched in R by just importing the file (*source* command).
 Embeded (hard coded) path to files should be reviewed.

-*averages_data.txt* The output of the 5th step of the guide presented before.
+*tidy_data.txt* File output of the 5th step of the guide presented before.

 *README.md* This document.